CV & Career Advice

-Creating a winning CV
+Create a winning CV

-They say first impressions count and wow is it true.
+They say first impressions count and wow it is true.
 Your CV is often the first impression you will make on a potential employer, so it is worth making it pop.
 If you are struggling with the content and layout of your CV, there is a world of help out there.

 Preparation is key.
 Check examination results, certificates, dates of education and employment.
 Ask two people to be your referees.

 More is less.
 Your CV should be no longer than two pages.
 If you include a profile, keep it to a maximum of three lines.
 So it is easy to read, split your CV into sections such as “personal information” and “employment history”.

 Choose a clear typeface. (min 11 pt).
 Do not use italics or difficult fonts to read and keep the font consistent throughout your CV.